pknipp/rotating-body/README.md

 [Miscellaneous](#miscellaneous)

-I used this [skeleton](https://github.com/mars/create-react-app-buildpack#user-content-quick-start) for my front-end project.
+I used this [skeleton](https://github.com/mars/create-react-app-buildpack#user-content-quick-start) for my front-end project, which uses JavaScript for the calculations and ReactJS (with functional components and hooks) to render the results.

 # Physics